metaplex-foundation/docs/docs/01-programs/01-token-metadata/05-certified-collections.md

 - [Unverify a sized collection item](./instructions#unverify-a-sized-collection-item) (Introduced in version 1.3)
 - [Set and verify a sized collection item](./instructions#set-and-verify-a-sized-collection-item) (Introduced in version 1.3)

-If you're Collection NFT does not yet have its `CollectionDetails` field setup, you must use the following instructions instead:
+If your Collection NFT does not yet have its `CollectionDetails` field setup, you must use the following instructions instead:

 - [Verify a collection item](./instructions#verify-a-collection-item)
 - [Unverify a collection item](./instructions#unverify-a-collection-item)